alexKleider/phInfo/README.md

 may be trying to configure to use as a content server) will be referred to as your `target` machine.
 Your laptop or other (preferably Linux) computer (it could even be another `Raspberry Pi`) will be referred to as your `staging` machine.
+A `client` machine is any Wifi enabled machine providing its user with a browser.
+The the whole purpose of this project is to provide content for clients.
 It will be assumed that your `staging` machine will have `Linux` as its operating system.
-There's a good chance that an Apple (running OSX) will work the same (not tested) but if your OS is by `MicroSoft`, you'll have to look for instruction elsewhere.
+There's a good chance that an Apple (running OSX) will also work (not tested) but if your OS is by `MicroSoft`, you'll have to look for instruction elsewhere.

 ## The Process